Jonathan-Greve/GuildWarsMapBrowser/README.md

 ## How to use
 - Acquire a Guild Wars .dat file.
 It is automatically downloaded to the same folder as Gw.exe when you first launch Guild Wars.
   You can download Guild Wars at: https://www.guildwars.com/en/download.
-It doesn't require an account to get the .dat file.
+It doesn't require an account.
 - Download GuildWarsMapBrowser.exe from [releases](https://github.com/Jonathan-Greve/GuildWarsMapBrowser/releases) and run it.
 - To import into Blender see the guide in the release notes or check [this reddit post](https://www.reddit.com/r/GuildWars/comments/17wnlj3/guild_wars_map_browser_v50_exporting_to_blender)